jo-ooo-ooo/folder-to-crm/LEARNINGS.md

 ## Building with AI

-I ran this project through Claude Code — not just for code, but for scoping decisions and process improvement.
+For someone who is not very technical (me), I ran this project through Claude Code.
+But not just for code, but for scoping decisions and process improvement.
 After 9 extraction rounds, I asked "what would you suggest if we do this again?" and got five improvements I wouldn't have synthesized on my own.
 When I suspected the grep approach might be simpler, I ran a 30-row experiment to validate before rebuilding.

-The skill isn't prompting.
-It's knowing when to explore, when to experiment, and when to step back and ask for a retro.
+As a PM, it's just like working with my tech lead.

-## The technology gap
+## The technology gap that I observed

 We're talking about AGI while millions of small businesses organize client info in folders, running on 15-year relationships and handshake deals.
 The distribution of technology is uneven, and we're not paying attention to that gap.

 This project sits right there.
 Not a demo, not a benchmark.
 5,000 PDFs and 46,000 emails turned into a usable client database — the first step toward a CRM that will change how a 15-year business operates.
+And there are more oppotunities like this, that we tech people are ignoring.
+The distribution of technology is so uneven.

 ## If I did it again